-Council will investigate as part of the broader Integrated Land Use and Transport Study for Batemans Bay, ways to improve vehicular and pedestrian access throughout the town and specifically to and from Mackay Park.
+Council will investigate as part of the planning and design phase of the Regional Aquatic, Arts and Leisure Centre project, ways to improve vehicular and pedestrian access to and from Mackay Park.
 This will include consideration of a boardwalk along part or all of the boundary of the site with the adjoining wetlands.
 Roads, pedestrian pathways, cycleways, viewing platforms and pedestrian bridges are permissible without consent on a public reserve under State Environmental Planning Policy (Infrastructure) 2007.